OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Notice that in this case we're not starting with the `-A` flag not running `aaa`.
 Instead, we just tell radare2 to analyze that one function by using the _analyze function_ `af` command.
 This is one of those cases where we can speed up our workflow because you're focusing on some specific part of an app.

-The workflow can further be improved by using [r2ghidra-dec](https://github.com/radareorg/r2ghidra-dec "r2ghidra-dec"), a deep Ghidra decompiler integration for radare2, and generate corresponding decompiled C code.
-The decompiled C code can aid in quick analysis of the binary.
+The workflow can be further improved by using [r2ghidra-dec](https://github.com/radareorg/r2ghidra-dec "r2ghidra-dec"), a deep integration of Ghidra decompiler for radare2. r2ghidra-dec generates decompiled C code, which can aid in quickly analyzing the binary.

 ###### IDA Pro